Statical-Productions/alice-bot-service/docs/PRIVACY_POLICY.md

 ## Data Retention
 The collected data is encrypted, private, temporary and is not stored long-term.
 It will be deleted through user commands.

-## Data Sharing
+## What Data Is Shared To Third Parties
-Text input from users is processed by Deepinfra, an AI service.
-This processing is used to generate responses and give it the bot's socializing function.
+Text input from users is processed by third services in order to generate responses and give it the bot's socializing function:
+- Deepinfra, an AI service.

+## What Data Is Not Shared To Third Parties
 Other inputs will only be stored in locally-hosted services hosted privately by the bot owner.

 ## User Consent